TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Introduction.rst

    <h4>This is your headline</h4>
    <p>This is the content of variable "somevariable"</p>

-The above Fluid snippet contains:
+The above `Fluid`:pn: snippet contains:

 ViewHelpers:
    The XML elements that start with `f:` like `<f:if>` etc. are ViewHelpers.
-These are PHP components that are supplied by Fluid and can be used in your Fluid templates.
+These are PHP components that are supplied by `Fluid`:pn: and can be used in your `Fluid`:pn: templates.
-   TYPO3 adds some more ViewHelpers for TYPO3 specific functionality.
+   `TYPO3`:pn: adds some more ViewHelpers for `TYPO3`:pn: specific functionality.
 And, you can :ref:`write your own <t3extbasebook:developing-a-custom-viewhelper>`.

-   ViewHelpers can do simple processing such as remove spaces with the :ref:`t3viewhelper:typo3fluid-fluid-spaceless` Viewhelper or create a link as is done in the TYPO3 Fluid Viewhelper :ref:`t3viewhelper:typo3-fluid-link-page`.
+   ViewHelpers can do simple processing such as remove spaces with the :ref:`t3viewhelper:typo3fluid-fluid-spaceless` `ViewHelper`:pn: or create a link as is done in the `TYPO3 Fluid ViewHelper`:pn: :ref:`t3viewhelper:typo3-fluid-link-page`.

 Object Accessors:
-   Fluid can access variables that have been defined.
+   `Fluid`:pn: can access variables that have been defined.
 Just use braces and the name of the variable: `{somevariable}`.
-In Fluid, these placeholders are called `Object Accessors`.
+In `Fluid`:pn:, these placeholders are called `Object Accessors`.

 Conditions: